Jonathan-Zollinger/archived-TIL/README.md

 ## <font color="red"><ins>[Use Documentation First!](https://www.microfocus.com/documentation/identity-governance/3.7/requirements/requirements.html#b1a4zqh1)</ins></font>
-> :warning: See [Documentation]((https://www.microfocus.com/documentation/identity-governance/3.7/requirements/requirements.html#b1a4zqh1)) for all current details.
-This page is meant to be a quick reference.
-This page may be out of date and is not intended to replace documentation.
+:warning: **See [Documentation]((https://www.microfocus.com/documentation/identity-governance/3.7/requirements/requirements.html#b1a4zqh1)) for all current details.** <br>This page is meant to be used as a quick reference.<br>This page may be out of date and is not intended to replace IG's documentation.<br>

-<br></br>

 | OS     | Release |
 |---     |---      |